 Restrictions & Limitations

-With a back injury your doctor may put restrictions on what you can do at work.
-There are a few limitations which you may face, including:
+With a back injury, your doctor may put restrictions on what you can do at work.
+There are a few limitations that you may face, including:

 - Reduced hours

 - No activities which could cause repetitive strain